Cuprate/cuprate/.github/ISSUE_TEMPLATE/feature.md

 ## Why
 Why should your feature be added?

-## How
-If possible, describe how the proposal could be added.

 ## Additional context
 Add any other context or screenshots about the feature request.